weecology/EvergladesWadingBird/README.md

 Data from the Everglades breeding bird monitoring project

-[Methods.md](SiteandMethods/Methods.md) contains a full decription of the methods for all data.

 Detailed descriptions of individual data components are located in README.md files in the individual data folders.